cutecatfann/cutecatfann/README.md

 # Hi there, I'm Mimi! 👋

 Hello!
 Welcome to my GitHub!
-I'm Mimi Pieper, a software engineer.
+I'm a software engineer.
 Currently I work as a Solutions Architect at AWS
 ---

 ## 🔬 Educational Content & Research Repos